QuoocsCuongwf/BookStoreJava/javafx-sdk-23.0.2/legal/javafx.web/icu_web.md

  #  development of the program and their respective officials, directors,
  #  officers and other employees shall be held liable for any and all
  #  damages, including, without limitation, general, special, incidental
- #  and consequential damages, arising out of or otherwise in connection
+ #  and consequential damages, arising out of or otherwise in com.example.demo.databaseAccesssObject.ConnectDatabase
  #  with the use or inability to use the program or any product, material
  #  or result produced or otherwise obtained by using the program,
  #  regardless of whether they have been advised of, or otherwise had